-[Introduction to scraping] Obtain table data on a site with Python
+[Introduction to Scraping] Obtaining table data on a website using Python

 Hello, nice to meet you.

-I'm Kawai from the System Solutions Department and I've been really into Kirby Discovery lately.
+I'm Kawai from the System Solutions Department, and lately I've been completely hooked on Kirby Discovery.

-This time, I'll be writing an article about Python scraping, which may be a little helpful for new employees in their work.
+This time, I'm writing an article about Python web scraping, which might be (maybe) a little useful for those new employees' work.

 What is scraping?

-Data analysis has been gaining attention in recent years, and scraping is one of its fundamental techniques, primarily used to obtain targeted data from websites.
+Data analysis has gained attention in recent years, and scraping is a fundamental technique used to obtain specific data, primarily from websites.

-The word scrape originally meant "to scrape together," and the term seems to have been derived from this.
+The word "scrape" originally meant "to gather together," and it seems to have been derived from that.

 In this article, we will use the programming language Python to automatically retrieve table information within a page